Rates of mixing for the measure of maximal entropy of dispersing billiard maps: Acknowledgements

 \section{Acknowledgements}

-The authors are deeply grateful to: \begin{itemize} \item V.~Baladi for suggesting and initiating this project, \item P.~B\'alint and I.P.~T\'oth for discussions regarding the complexity conjecture for typical dispersing billiards, \item J.~Carrand for making precise the use of $s_0$ in~\eqref{A:super-growth}, \item N.~Dobbs, J.~Sedro, F.~Selly and C.~Wormell for helpful discussions, \item Fairfield University for its hospitality. \end{itemize} MD is partially supported by NSF grant DMS 2055070, and AK is supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 787304).
+The authors are deeply grateful to: \begin{itemize} \item V.~Baladi for suggesting and initiating this project, \item P.~B\'alint and I.P.~T\'oth for discussions regarding the complexity conjecture for typical dispersing billiards, \item J.~Carrand for making precise the use of $s_0$ in~\eqref{A:super-growth}, \item N.~Dobbs, J.~Sedro, F.~S\'elley and C.~Wormell for helpful discussions, \item Fairfield University for its hospitality during March 2022, \item The anonymous referee for many helpful suggestions and clarifications. \end{itemize} MD is partially supported by NSF grant DMS 2055070.
+AK was supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 787304).
+While working on corrections, AK was supported by EPSRC grant EP/V053493/1.